How to Plot Your 2019 Volunteer Roles Like a Champion

 Seriously.
 This is powerful stuff.

 Knowing the number of supporters you need, with which skills, in which volunteer roles, is the cornerstone against which all your future program bricks will be laid for the year.
-If it’s well set, it will set you up well for success in turn.
+If it’s well planned, it will set you up well for success in turn.

 But, if you’re insourcing volunteers to other departments — or if people other than you will be responsible for supervising volunteers — you’ll need to get them onboard.
 The best way to do this is to get them involved in your planning process right from the get go.